Water supply and sanitation in Ghana: Water resources

 Ghana is well endowed with water resources.
 The Volta river system basin, consisting of the Oti, Daka, Pru, Sene and Afram rivers as well as the white and Black Volta rivers, covers 70% of the country area.
 Another 22% of Ghana is covered by the southwestern river system watershed comprising the Bia, Tano, Ankobra and Pra rivers.
 The coastal river system watershed, comprising the Ochi-Nawuka, Ochi Amissah, Ayensu, Densu and Tordzie rivers, covers the remaining 8% of Ghana.

 Furthermore, groundwater is available in mesozoic and cenozoic sedimentary rocks and in sedimentary formations underlying the Volta basin.
 The Volta Lake, with a surface of 8,500 km^{2}, is one of the world's largest artificial lakes.
-In all, the total actual renewable water resources are estimated to be 53.2 billion m³ per year.
+In all, the total actual renewable water resources are estimated to be 53.2 billion m^{3} per year.

+Ghana's water resources face increasing threats from both climate change and illegal mining, locally known as galamsey.
+Climate change has disrupted rainfall patterns, leading to prolonged droughts in some regions and erratic flooding in others, while illegal mining activities have severely polluted major rivers such as Pra, Ankobra, and Offin with harmful chemicals including mercury, rendering them unsafe for consumption and aquatic life.
+According to Water Resource Commission of Ghana, over 60% of water bodies in mining regions are now considered polluted due to these activities.